sumeetgajjar/CS6140-ML/src/FINALS/pb1/readme.txt

 I used K nearest neighbors classifier to directly classify the noisy data.
 The reason for using KNN is that it's a local classifier.
-And even though the testing data contains the noise, it will have equa
+And even though the testing data contains the noise, the majority of the content in the features is not noise knn will select the correct labels.

 Output: